ftgyhuj456/wsedrfghj4rrtfgfgfgrt/README.md

 ## Contributing
 Feel free to fork this project and submit pull requests.
+Please like and star the project <3

 ## License
 This project is licensed under a modified MIT License, which restricts commercial use.
 See the [LICENSE](LICENSE) file for details.